CLICK HERE FOR A FREE TRADEMARK CONSULT!

 By Michael Kondoudis, YouTube Trademark Attorney

 But how do you safeguard this valuable asset?
-How do you protect a YouTube Channel Brand?
+How do you protect the name of a YouTube channel?

 Let’s get started!